WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.

-4 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils and a lack of enrichment opportunities.
+4 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils and a lack of enrichment opportunities.
 These challenges particularly affect disadvantaged pupils, including their attainment.

 Intended outcomes